-Cryptocurrency platform boss urges tighter regulation
+Cryptocurrency Platform Boss Urges Tighter Regulation

 US presidential candidate Kamala Harris was quoted as telling Bloomberg last week: "We will encourage innovative technologies like AI and digital assets, while protecting our consumers and investors."

-Circle is meanwhile preparing to move its headquarters from Boston to New York City - "at the very top of the World Trade Center... the very heart of the dollar international system," says Allaire.
+Circle is meanwhile preparing to move its headquarters from Boston to New York City - "at the very top of the World Trade Centre... the very heart of the dollar international system", says Allaire.

 "That's in part symbolic.
 It's also who we are, what we're doing.
 We're building, hopefully, the world's leading digital dollar and upgrading to this new internet financial system."